Skip to content

 type

-Return the type of a value as a string.
+Return the type of a value as a keyword.

 Type Conversion Functions